RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/cvss/CVSS.md

 **The convenience of a single CVSS score comes with the cost of not being able to understand or differentiate between the risk factors from the score, and not being able to prioritize effectively using the score.**

-!!! tip "An example project that enriches NVD CVSS scores to include Temporal & Threat Metrics"
-    "[Enriching the NVD CVSS scores to include Temporal & Threat Metrics](https://github.com/t0sche/cvss-bt)" is an example project where the CVSS Exploit Code Maturity/Exploitability (E) Temporal Metric is continuously updated.

-    -   Fetches EPSS scores every morning
-    -   Fetches CVSS scores from NVD if there are new EPSS scores.
-    -   Calculates the Exploit Code Maturity/Exploitability (E) Metric when new data is found.
-    -   Provides a resulting CVSS-BT score for each CVE

-    It uses an EPSS threshold of 36% as the threshold for High for Exploit Code Maturity/Exploitability (E).

 !!! success "Takeaways"